 National Career Readiness Certificate (NCRC) testing offered to Iowa Residents

-Iowa Works in conjunction with Iowa Lakes Community College and Iowa Lakes Corridor Development Corporation is partnering to promote and offer free National Career Readiness Certification (NCRC) credentialing to Iowa residents.
-Information on NCRC will be available at several upcoming events.
-Individuals can learn more and arrange assessment times on March 2, 2013 at the 2013 Sheldon Home & Design Expo at the Life Long Learning Center on the Northwest Iowa Community College Campus from 9:00 a.m. to 2:00 p.m.
+Iowa Works in conjunction with Northwest Iowa Community College is partnering to promote and offer free National Career Readiness Certification (NCRC) credentialing to Iowa residents.
+Information on NCRC will be available and individuals can learn more and arrange assessment times on March 2, 2013 at the 2013 Sheldon Home & Design Expo at the Life Long Learning Center on the Northwest Iowa Community College Campus from 9:00 a.m. to 2:00 p.m.

-Once they have scheduled an appointment, interested individuals will be administered three computerized credential assessments which measure world of work skills.
+Once they have scheduled an appointment, interested individuals will be administered three computerized credential assessments which measure work skills.
 This is part of a broader Skilled Iowa Communities initiative by Governor Terry Branstad.

 The Skilled Iowa Communities Initiative will improve the job training and marketability of Iowa’s workforce and drive future economic growth for the state.
 Similar initiatives throughout the country have changed the landscape of local economies through programs that incorporate this nationally recognized work-ready assessment system developed by ACT® to measure individual workers’ skills in the areas of applied mathematics, reading for information and locating information.

 “The Skilled Iowa Initiative is a critical step in improving the quality of the workforce in Iowa,” said Governor Terry Branstad when the initiative was announced in June of 2012.